 CAUTION: Risk of excessive refrigerant line pressure.
-Can cause tubing and component rupture resulting in equipment damage and personal injury.
+Can cause equipment damage or injury resulting from tubing and component rupture.
 Do not close off the refrigerant-line isolation valve for repairs unless a pressure-relief valve is field- installed in the line between the isolation valve and the check valve.
 The pressure-relief valve must be rated 5% to 10% higher than the system-design pressure.
-An increase in ambient temperature can cause the pressure of the isolated refrigerant to rise and exceed the system-design pressure rating (marked on the unit nameplate).
+An increase in ambient temperature can cause the pressure of the isolated refrigerant to rise and exceed the system-design pressure rating (marked on the unit nameplate)